INeedNZT/rpicam-apps/README.md

-A ligthweight surveillance program based on `rpicam-apps`, with a simple web interface and security alerts.
+A ligthweight surveillance system based on [`rpicam-apps`](https://github.com/raspberrypi/rpicam-apps), with a simple web interface and security alerts.

-Screenshot of web backend:
+Screenshot of Web Interface:

 <img src="screenshot/backend_screenshot.jpg" width="100%" />

-Screenshot of email:
+Screenshot of Email Notification:

 <img src="screenshot/email_screenshot.png" width="60%" />

 ## Motivation

 [rpicam-apps](https://github.com/raspberrypi/rpicam-apps) is a Raspberry Pi camera program that provides a good start for building advanced camera applications.
-It also demonstrates the use of TensorFlow Lite (TFLite) for loading models to perform vision tasks.
-[Ultra-lightweight face detection model](https://github.com/Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB) provides a pre-trained TFLite model and achieves real-time face detection performance on embedded devices.
-Raspberry Pi 3 and 4 come equipped with powerful H.264 hardware encoders, and project like [h264-live-player](https://github.com/131/h264-live-player) make it possible to decode and play raw H.264 real-time video streams directly in a web browser.
-This project also integrates [mongoose](https://github.com/cesanta/mongoose), a lightweight web server, to provide WebSocket and HTTP access services.
-It uses [videojs](https://videojs.com) to play recorded videos and `libcurl` to send email alerts.
-With the conveniences provided by these projects, creating a lightweight home surveillance camera system with web interface becomes significantly easier.
+It demonstrates the use of TensorFlow Lite (TFLite) for loading models to perform vision tasks.
+[Ultra-lightweight face detection model](https://github.com/Linzaer/Ultra-Light-Fast-Generic-Face-Detector-1MB) project provides a pre-trained TFLite model and achieves real-time face detection performance on embedded devices.
+Raspberry Pi 3 and 4 come equipped with powerful H.264 hardware encoders, and project like [h264-live-player](https://github.com/131/h264-live-player) make it possible to decode and play real-time raw H.264 video streams directly in a web browser.
+This project also integrates [mongoose](https://github.com/cesanta/mongoose), a lightweight web server, to provide WebSocket and HTTP services.
+It uses [videojs](https://videojs.com) to play recorded footage and `libcurl` to send email alerts.
+With the conveniences provided by these projects, creating a lightweight home security camera system with web interface becomes significantly easier.

 ## Installation

-To properly enable rpicam-surv application, need to install three components: one is the common dependency of **rpicam-apps**, the other is the dependency for face detection post-processing, which is **tflite** (TensorFlow Lite), and security alert (Email) dependency.
+To properly setup rpicam-surv application, three components need to be installed: the common dependency of **rpicam-apps**, TensorFlow Lite package, and email alert dependency.

 ### [rpicam-apps](https://www.raspberrypi.com/documentation/computers/camera_software.html#building-rpicam-apps-without-building-libcamera)